Finiteness theorems for matroid complexes with prescribed topology: Introduction

 \subsection{Independence complexes}

 Perhaps the most intriguing conjecture about matroid $h$-vectors is due to Stanley~\cite{Stanley77}.
 It posits that the $h$-vector of a matroid independence complex is a pure $O$-sequence.
 This means that, given one such $h$-vector $(h_0, \dots, h_d$), there is a finite collection of monomials $\mathcal S$ satisfying the following three properties: \begin{enumerate}\item[i.] $\mathcal S$ is closed under divisibility, \item [ii.] $\mathcal S$ has $h_i$ monomials of degree $i$, and \item[iii.]
-Every monomial in $\mathcal S$ divides a monomial of degree $d$ in $\mathcal S$. \end{enumerate} Of this three conditions, the third is the toughest to achieve.
+Every monomial in $\mathcal S$ divides a monomial of degree $d$ in $\mathcal S$. \end{enumerate} Among these three conditions, the third is the toughest to achieve.
 It follows from the results in \cite{Stanley77} that $\mathcal S$ can be constructed satisfying the other two conditions.
 The proof yields a collection of inequalities satisfied by the entries of the $h$-vectors.
-However $h$-vector families are much smaller in all our three cases, than the family of $h$-vectors satisfying conditions [i.] and [ii.], i.e. the class Cohen-Macaulay simplicial complexes.
+However $h$-vector families are much smaller in all of our three cases, than the family of $h$-vectors satisfying conditions [i.] and [ii.], i.e. the class Cohen-Macaulay simplicial complexes.
 The third property is perhaps an attempt to capture this for matroid independence complex.
 It is the combinatorial analogue of a result in the realm of commutative algebra: the Artinian reduction of the Stanley-Reisner ring (over any field) of the independence complex of a matroid is level \cite[Theorem 3.4 Section III]{greenbook}.

-Among enumerative consequences of [iii.] is that $h_1$ is bounded above in terms of $h_d$: all monomials of degree one divide one monomial of degree $d$, thus $h_1 \le dh_d$.
+Among enumerative consequences of [iii.] is that $h_1$ is bounded above in terms of $h_d$: each monomial of degree one divide one monomial of degree $d$, thus $h_1 \le dh_d$.
 This in turn, would yield a finiteness result that is the starting point of this paper: we don't need Stanley's conjecture to obtain much better bounds than the prediction of this conjecture.
 The consequences of such a statement are strong. \begin{theorem} Let $d,k$ be positive integers.
-There are finitely many isomorphism classes of loopless rank $d$ matroids $M$ whose independence complex satisfies $h_d(\II(M))=k$. \end{theorem} This result should be surprising at first sight.
-However, it is a natural consequence of several results that exist in the literature, some dating back to 1980.
+There are finitely many isomorphism classes of loop free rank $d$ matroids $M$ whose independence complex satisfies $h_d(\II(M))=k$. \end{theorem} This surprisingly looking result is an overlooked consequence of several results that exist in the literature, some dating back to 1980.
+Even more remarkable is Corollary \ref{cor:cosimple}: the rank condition can be dropped by restricting to the class of cosimple matroids.